 Assisi Walking Tour

-Map of the Assisi Walking Tour
+Map of the Walking Tour

 Below is a map of our walking tour through Assisi.
 It lists the sites to visit along the tour plus the walking route.

-How to Use This Map: Click the tab in the top left hand corner of the map to view the layers (points of interest and the walking route).
-You can click the check marks to hide or show layers.
-If you click the icons on the map, you can get more information about each point of interest.
+How to Use This Map: Click the tab in the top left corner of the map to see a list of the points of interest and to turn layers on/off.
+Click the icons on the map to get more information about each point of interest.

 9 am: Piazza del Comune